-Our responsibility is to express an opinion on the design of the system of quality control and the firm's compliance therewith based on our review.
+Our responsibility is to express an opinion on the design of and compliance with the firm's system of quality control based on our review.

 Required Selections and Considerations

 Engagements selected for review included engagements performed under Government Auditing Standards, including compliance audits under the Single Audit Act and an audit of an employee benefit plan.